 One 16 oz can of this carpet spray can treat up to 2,100 square feet.
 It contains Nylar, a trade name for pyriproxyfen, which is an insect growth regulator.

-Whenever using an insecticide spray, it’s important to keep your cat out of the room until the treatment has dried.
-Read the labeling thoroughly and never spray the insecticide near your cat’s food, near fish tanks and bird cages, or directly on your cat.
+Whenever using an insecticide spray, it’s important to keep your cat out of the environment until the treatment has dried.
+Read the labeling thoroughly and never spray the insecticide near your cat’s food or water, near fish tanks and bird cages, or directly on your cat.

 If you believe that the flea infestation may have originated from your yard, it’s important to get rid of the parasites that are lurking outside of your house.
 Left untreated, your yard will remain a safe haven for fleas that will eventually latch onto humans, cats, and other pets, perpetuating your cat’s flea problem.